Crew-1 is ready for lift-off! Are you?

-The space industry has been a pillar of our economy and tourism for decades, and with every milestone mission we see an influx of visitors.
-Due to COVID-19’s impact on our communities, it’s imperative to be informed and use caution should you decide to travel to the Space Coast to view this historic launch to Mars.
+The space industry has been a pillar of our economy and tourism for decades, and with every milestone mission, we see an influx of visitors.
+Due to COVID-19’s impact on our communities, it’s imperative to be informed and use caution should you decide to travel to the Space Coast to view this historic crewed space flight.

 *Disclaimer: All launches are subject to cancellation, or "scrub," at any time, for any reason.

 Live Streaming Options